baygeldin/thesis-text/README.md

 In order to setup a **perfect** local environment via Spacemacs:

-1) Install TeX Live along with cyrillic languages package and make sure that XeTeX is included (e.g. on Ubuntu it's `texlive-xetex` and `texlive-lang-cyrillic` packages).
+1) Install TeX Live along with cyrillic languages package and make sure that XeTeX is included (e.g. on Arch it's `texlive-core`, `texlive-bin`, `texlive-lang` and `texlive-fontsextra` packages, on Ubuntu it's `texlive-xetex` and `texlive-lang-cyrillic`).
 2) Add `latex` and `bibtex` layers to `.spacemacs`:

 ```elisp